erwindon/SaltGUI/README.md

 }
 ```

-The value of the `API_URL` in the `config.js` file shall point to path where salt-api is exposed.
+The value of the `API_URL` in the `config.js` file must point to path where salt-api is exposed.
+The value of the `NAV_URL` in the `config.js` file must point to path where the SaltGUI application is exposed.
 ```
 const config = {
-  API_URL: '/api'
+  API_URL: '/api',
+  NAV_URL: '/app'
 };
 ```
+Note that the main page of SaltGUI is then located at '/app/'.
+When you want '/app' to work as well, you should instruct an intermediate proxy server to translate '/app' into '/app/'.

 > Currently you can't use totally independent salt-api without proxy as support for CORS preflight request is not properly support.